Keywords: prosthetics, artificial intelligence, ritual, wound, sculpture

-Amygdala is an artificially intelligent (AI) robot in the form of an uncanny human-like limb.
-Disturbing and yet sensual, abject and sinuous, Amygdala uses a knife to manipulate and sculpt pieces of skin.
+Amygdala MK1 is a prototype for an artificially intelligent (AI) robot in the form of an uncanny human-like limb.
+Disturbing and yet sensual, abject and sinuous, Amygdala MK1 uses a knife to manipulate and sculpt pieces of skin.
 Its labour is repetitive, careful and neverending.
 The robot’s only aim is, in fact, to learn a ritual of purification known as “skin-cutting”.

-This page refers to Amygdala MK1, the first iteration of the final artwork entitled Amygdala MK3.
+This page refers to Amygdala MK1, the first iteration of the final artwork entitled Amygdala.
 Please visit this page to learn more about the final artwork, its concept and techniques.

 Awards